-- 1. Isiyaku Ismaila Member - 2.
+- 1. Isiyaku Ismaila- Member - 2.
 Henry Sementari Member

-Statement of Directors' Responsibilities
+Directors' Responsibilities and Approval

-The directors are required in terms of the Companies and Allied Matters Act, 2020, Banks and Other Financial Institutions Act (BOFIA), 2020 and the Financial Reporting Council of Nigeria Act, 2011 to prepare financial statements for each financial year that give a true and fair view of the state of financial affairs of the Bank at the end of the year and of its profit or loss.
+The directors are required in terms of the Companies and Allied Matters Act, 2020, Banks and Other Financial Institutions Act (BOFIA), 2020 and the Financial Reporting Council of Nigeria (Amendment) Act, 2023 to prepare financial statements for each financial year that give a true and fair view of the state of financial affairs of the Bank at the end of the year and of its profit or loss.
 The responsibilities include ensuring that the Bank:

-a) keeps proper accounting records that disclose, with reasonable accuracy, the financial position of the Bank and comply with the requirements of the Companies and Allied Matters Act, 2020, Banks and Other Financial Institutions Act (BOFIA), 2020 and the Financial Reporting Council of Nigeria Act, 2011.

-b) establishes adequate internal controls to safeguard its assets and to prevent and detect fraud and other irregularities and c) prepares its financial statements using suitable accounting policies supported by reasonable and prudent judgements and estimates and are consistently applied.
+- a) keeps proper accounting records that disclose, with reasonable accuracy, the financial position of the Bank and comply with the requirements of the Companies and Allied Matters Act, 2020, Banks and Other Financial Institutions Act (BOFIA), 2020 and the Financial Reporting Council of Nigeria (Amendment) Act, 2023. - b) establishes adequate internal controls to safeguard its assets and to prevent and detect fraud and other irregularities and - c) prepares its financial statements using suitable accounting policies supported by reasonable and prudent judgements and estimates and are consistently applied.